 How does lifecycle marketing differ from traditional strategies?

 Traditional marketing efforts can be effective under the right circumstances.
 However, they do not accurately model the modern customer lifecycle.
-For example, the traditional sales funnel takes a linear approach.
+For example, the traditional sales funnel takes a linear approach (read all about sales and marketing funnels here).
 The issue is the modern customer's journey doesn't move in one direction, which is recognized in lifecycle marketing.
 This approach makes the customer the primary focal point, factoring in their experiences from the beginning until the end.

 So, while a traditional sales funnel involves overlapping stages, lifecycle marketing is more about the customer — not the sale.
 This strategy is used to help brands strengthen the customer experience to encourage greater retention and brand loyalty.